 The first destination in your search for a rental car is a secret to a lot of people, but one that Team Clark has found can save you a lot of money: a site called AutoSlash.

-AutoSlash shops the car rental marketplace and uses discount codes, coupons and membership perks to get you the best possible rental car deal.
+AutoSlash shops the car rental marketplace and uses discount codes, coupons, and membership perks to get you the best possible rental car deal.

-As an example, let’s say you’re taking a family vacation to Orlando around Thanksgiving and have decided you’ll need a compact SUV for your trip.
+Let’s say you’re taking a family vacation to Orlando around Thanksgiving and have decided you’ll need a compact SUV for your trip.

 AutoSlash found us an intermediate SUV (they searched for compact SUV or better) from Advantage for $259.41 for the five-day period we requested:

 One of the great things about AutoSlash is that the site will monitor the vehicle you select and email you if the price on the rental drops between the time you book and the time you pick it up, allowing you to re-book at the lower price.

 Once you’ve established the lowest price you can get on your desired vehicle through AutoSlash, it’s time to comparison-shop the other sites that aggregate rental car rates.
 Some of the most popular and trustworthy are:

 We ran our search for a compact SUV or better for five days around Thanksgiving in Orlando through all six sites.
 In this case, Kayak returned the best price — even better than AutoSlash’s: an intermediate SUV from Hertz for $223.

 Here were the quotes from all seven sites we checked:

 This exercise proves what Clark has always said — comparison shopping really does pay off!